kanikas01/Word-Guess-Game/README.md

 Assignment 3 - Word Guess Game

 This is a simple hangman application where the user tries to guess different cat breeds.
-At the end of each round, a link to the wikipedia page for the cat breed from that round is displayed in a list so that players can learn more about each breed, as many of these breeds are probably unknown to the general public.
+At the beginning of each new round, a link to the wikipedia page for the cat breed from the previous round is displayed in a list so that players can learn more about each breed.

 Core gameplay is controlled by the file [game.js](assets/javascript/game.js).
 The game largely relies on an object-oriented approach, encapsulating the majority of gameplay functionality in a 'game' object.